Next Start

 • Inert gases are nonreactive, meaning they will have no effect on the final weld since they don’t react with other elements.
 They are used to protect the arc/weld pool from contaminants.

-• Active gases will have an effect on the welding process and are used in certain cases depending on the material being used, especially if deep penetration of a weld is needed.
+• Active gases will affect the welding process and are used in certain cases depending on the material being used, especially if deep penetration of a weld is needed.

 There are a few different options to choose from when it comes to shielding gases.
 Four of the most common are argon, helium, carbon dioxide and oxygen.